 Owensboro is Kentucky's fourth largest city.
 Located on the Ohio River, it is the cultural, medical, retail, and business hub for northwestern Kentucky.
-It is home to several unique attractions, such as the RiverPark Center performing arts and civic center, the Owensboro Symphony Orchestra, the Owensboro Museum of Fine Art, the Owensboro Museum of Science and History, the International Bluegrass Music Museum, and the Western Kentucky Botanical Garden.
-In November 2009 Owensboro was named as a one of "America's Best Places to Raise Your Kids" by Business Week based on the city's educational opportunities, atmosphere, crime rates, cultural opportunities, career access, and housing.
-Owensboro has the distinction of being known as "Kentucky's #1 Sports Town" according to Sports Illustrated.
+It is home to several unique attractions, such as the RiverPark Center performing arts and civic center, the Owensboro Symphony Orchestra, the Owensboro Museum of Fine Art, the Owensboro Museum of Science and History, the International Bluegrass Music Museum, the Western Kentucky Botanical Garden, and a brand new Convention Center that opened in 2014.
+In 2013 Owensboro was named an "All America City", and in 2009 was named as a one of "America's Best Places to Raise Your Kids" by Business Week based on the city's educational opportunities, atmosphere, crime rates, cultural opportunities, career access, and housing.
+In addition, the city has the distinction of being known as "Kentucky's #1 Sports Town" according to Sports Illustrated.

 OCTC awards associate degrees, diplomas, and certificates in a variety of disciplines.
 For a complete listing, visit Programs of Study.
 We also have a Transfer Centerto provide students with assistance in transferring courses to OCTC or in accumulating credits to transfer to a particular college or university.

-OCTC Main Campus 4800 New Hartford Road Owensboro, KY 42303 270-686-4400
+OCTC Main Campus - 4800 New Hartford Road, Owensboro, KY 42303 - 270-686-4400

-OCTC Downtown Campus 1501 Frederica Street Owensboro, KY 42301 270-686-4444
+OCTC Downtown Campus - 1501 Frederica Street, Owensboro, KY 42301 - 270-686-4444

-OCTC Southeastern Campus 1901 Southeastern Parkway Owensboro, KY 42303 270-686-4488
+OCTC Southeastern Campus - 1901 Southeastern Parkway, Owensboro, KY 42303 - 270-686-4488

-OCTC Hancock County Center 8010 HWY 60 West Lewisport, KY 42351 270-295-4330
+OCTC Hancock County Center and Annex - 8010 HWY 60 West, Lewisport, KY 42351 - 270-295-4330